antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-consumption.md

 ### Starting a consumer

 The first step that has to be done to retrieve messages from queues is to start a consumer.
-This can be achieved by calling `StartConsuming` method of the `IQueueService`.
+This can be achieved by calling the `StartConsuming` method of `IQueueService`.
-Consumption exchanges will work only in message-production mode if `StartConsuming` method won't be called.
+Consumption exchanges will work only in a message-production mode if the `StartConsuming` method won't be called.

 Let's say that your configuration looks like this.